 What are Out of School Time (OST) programs?

-Out of school time programs encompass a wide range of program offerings for school-age children that take place before school, after school, on weekends, and during the summer and other school breaks.
+OST stands for Out of School time – and it represents some of the most important hours of the day for most children.
+OST programs encompass a wide range of enrichment offerings for school-age children that take place before school, after school, on weekends, and during the summer and other school breaks.
 These programs:

 How many Texas children and youth participate in OST activities?